cszach/linux-cli-guide/README.md

 fundamental concepts and commands to more advanced ones, with their practical applications alongside.

+:white_check_mark: Learn to use Bash's built-ins, GNU utilities and their helpful options
+:white_check_mark: Practical use cases of commands
+:white_check_mark: Learn Bash scripting to automate tasks
+:white_check_mark: Revise by taking a quiz at the end of every chapter

 <p align="center">
     <a href="book/\_preamble.md"><img src="img/readme/read-btn.png" width="24%" /></a>
     <a href="book/GLOSSARY.md"><img src="img/readme/glossary-btn.png" width="24%" /></a>